 An effective CIO needs to be an independent thinker, unbiased communicator, flexible doer, and global leader.

-CIO role continues to evolve various changes due to the changing nature of IT, from industry studies, the majority of CIOs has skill gap leaping from techie to strategist, or from good to great.
+The CIO role continues to evolve various changes due to the changing nature of IT, from industry studies, the majority of CIOs has skill gap leaping from techie to strategist, or from good to great.
 Rome was not built in a day and neither should a CIO.
 What’s being needed to develop a great CIO?
 Training, empowerment or self-improvement, what’re key milestones in such a leadership transformation?
-In short, how to shape a CIO with leadership wisdom, quality and commitment to work?
+In short, how to shape a CIO with leadership wisdom, quality, and commitment to work?

 1. Three Types of CIOs

 Change is inevitable and with change comes the need to learn.
 There must be a balance between the organization and the individual where the responsibility for learning is concerned.
 The organization should be able to identify fundamental skill requirements at different levels of management and the individual must self-assess and identify what they lack to move forward and seek to learn through whatever means is made available.
 It requires transparency at both ends of the scale; the organization identifies what it needs and the individual identifies what they lack.
 And of course, both are setting appropriate expectations to achieve those goals.
 As far as for CIOs' development, first of all, classify mostly three types of CIOs out there: